 Published Date: Dec 18, 2020

-She also emphasised the need for addressing water shortage during the pandemic when hand washing has become such a necessity.
+Islamabad : Speakers stressed the need to address water shortage during the pandemic when handwashing has become a necessity.

-He also highlighted the need to improve coordination between institutions working in this domain and emphasised the role of civil society in facilitating governmental initiatives in meeting the requirements of SDG 6.
+He also highlighted the need to improve coordination between institutions working in this domain and emphasized the role of civil society in facilitating governmental initiatives in meeting the requirements of SDG 6.
 He said there need of recognition of water and sanitation as fundamental right in the Constitution of Pakistan in addition to addressing institutional, legal and policy framework related to ambiguities.